-However, application of the Spanish overriding mandatory provisions (i.e., those provisions the respect for which is regarded as crucial by Spain for safeguarding its public interests, such as its political, social or economic organisation) shall not be limited.
+However, application of the Spanish overriding mandatory provisions (i.e., those provisions the respect for which is regarded as crucial by Spain to safeguard its public interests, such as its political, social or economic organisation) shall not be limited.
 Furthermore, Spanish courts may refuse the application of a provision of the chosen law if such application is manifestly incompatible with Spanish public policy.
+Finally, if the chosen law is not from a Member State of the EU and all elements relevant to the situation at the time of the choice of law are located in one or more Member States, the parties' choice of law shall not prejudice the application of provisions of European Union law which cannot be derogated by agreement.